QuantEcon/lecture-source-py/rst_files/samuelson.rst

 We want to have a method in the class that automatically generates a simulation, either nonstochastic (:math:`\sigma=0`) or stochastic (:math:`\sigma > 0`)

-We also show how to map the Samuelson model into a simple instance of the `LinearStateSpace` class described `here <https://lectures.quantecon.org/py/linear\_models.html>`__
+We also show how to map the Samuelson model into a simple instance of the ``LinearStateSpace`` class described `here <https://lectures.quantecon.org/py/linear\_models.html>`__

-We can use a `LinearStateSpace` instance to do various things that we did above with our homemade function and class

-Among other things, we show by example that the eigenvalues of the matrix :math:`A` that we use to form the instance of the `LinearStateSpace` class for the Samuelson model equal the roots of the characteristic polynomial :eq:`polynomial` for the Samuelson multiplier accelerator model
+Among other things, we show by example that the eigenvalues of the matrix :math:`A` that we use to form the instance of the ``LinearStateSpace`` class for the Samuelson model equal the roots of the characteristic polynomial :eq:`polynomial` for the Samuelson multiplier accelerator model

 Here is the formula for the matrix :math:`A` in the linear state space system in the case that government expenditures are a constant :math:`G`: